 The Building Better, Building Beautiful Commission recently consulted on a range of questions about beauty and design in the planning process.

-The Federation’s response to the consultation made the following key points:
+The Federation’s submission to the consultation made the following key points:

 Design includes elements of what might be considered beautiful - but covers a wider range of criteria for successful places.
 Many of those criteria are capable of consistent and objective measurement.
 While beauty is a strong and appealing concept it is also malleable and personal, tied up in varied and changing attitudes, fashions and prejudices.
 There is a risk its adoption would be counter-productive in practice.